ajzeller/learn_enough_website/README.md

 # Sample website

-This is a sample website made as a part of * Enough Git to be Dangerous*.
+This is a sample website made as a part of *Learn Enough Git to be Dangerous*.